 With respect to the City of Venus' obligation to file its audited financial statements within six months of the end of its fiscal year, if audited financial statements of the city were not available to be filed within such time period, the city typically provided certain financial information and operating data by the specified date but did not file formal unaudited financial statements by such date.
-For fiscal year ending 2019, the City of Venus did not file its audited financial statements by March 31, 2020, but did file timely file certain financial information and operating data.
+For fiscal years ending 2019 and 2021, the City of Venus did not file its audited financial statements by March 31, 2020 and March 31, 2022 respectively, but did file timely file certain financial information and operating data.
+The filing dates for the audited financial statements of certain of the City of Venus are the dates for which certain financial statements were first filed on EMMA and such financial statements may not have been immediately linked to the City's non-System related bonds and the City of Venus did not file a notice of late filing.